taherfattahi/taherfattahi/README.md

 ### Taher Fattahi Tabalvandan
 ----

 I'm a dynamic person who is able to work with various technologies.
-I truly believe that these are essential tools for problem-solving, and that we should always choose the most suitable tool for each specific issue.<br/>
+I truly believe that these are essential tools for problem-solving, and we should always choose the most suitable tool for each specific issue.<br/>
 I love researching; <br/>Always looking for good opportunities to learn more.

 🎓 Software Engineer